awsdocs/amazon-rds-user-guide/doc_source/oracle-s3-integration.md

 1. Create an AWS Identity and Access Management \(IAM\) policy with the permissions required to transfer files from your bucket to RDS\.

    To create the policy, you need the Amazon Resource Name \(ARN\) value for your bucket\.
 Also, RDS for Oracle supports SSE\-KMS and SSE\-S3 encryption\.
 If your bucket is encrypted, you need the ARN for your AWS KMS key\.
-For more information, see [Protecting data using server\-side encryption](https://docs.aws.amazon.com/AmazonS3/latest/userguide/serv-side-encryption.html) in the *Amazon Simple Storage Service Console User Guide*\.
+For more information, see [Protecting data using server\-side encryption](https://docs.aws.amazon.com/AmazonS3/latest/userguide/serv-side-encryption.html) in the *Amazon Simple Storage Service User Guide*\.
 **Note**
 An Oracle DB instance can't access Amazon S3 buckets encrypted with SSE\-C\.